GaryTheSnail01/CannonKeys-Remake/README.md

 # Cannon Keys Website "Remake" w/ Bootstrap

 This project was modeled after https://cannonkeys.com/, one of my personal favorite websites!
-Overall a very simple, bright, and clean website with great responsiveness/feedback throughout the website.
+Overall, it is a very simple, bright, and clean website with great responsiveness/feedback throughout the website.

 I'll refer to cannonkeys as the 'original' website.

 ## Features

 The original website greets you with a massive carousel to display different products, and a clean/simple nav bar at the top of the screen.
-I replicated those same features within my remake using bootstrap components and css.
+I replicated those same features within my remake using Bootstrap components and CSS.

 ## Bootstrap Components/Features Used